FurkanGozukara/Stable-Diffusion/Amazing-Prompts-List-For-Stable-Diffusion.md

 * You can download images and use PNG info

-### All Below Have Used DreamBooth SDXL Training, ohwx man rare token approach, no captions,
+### All Below Have Used DreamBooth SDXL Training, ohwx man rare token approach, no captions
 * Only used negative prompt is : ```drawing,painting,crayon,sketch,graphite,impressionist,noisy,blurry,soft,deformed,ugly```
 * Also After Detailer (ADetailer) were used to improve face quality with auto inpainting